netarrow/CsharpExercise/README.md

 # CsharpExercise

-Just som Exmple used to train students to basics of C# and asp.net MVC
+Just some Exmples used to train students to basics of C# and asp.net MVC